Electric vehicle charging at night, blue charging cable connected to a dark sports car EV charging cable plugged into a car

 Ready to make the switch to electric?

-FleetPartners helps New Zealand individuals and businesses access the right electric vehicle on the right lease terms.
+FleetPartners helps New Zealand businesses access the right electric vehicle on the right lease terms.
 Get in touch with our team today.